pnpm/pnpm/README.md

 ## Limitations

-1. [npm-shrinkwrap.json](https://docs.npmjs.com/cli/shrinkwrap) is ignored.
-Unlike pnpm, npm can install the same `name@version` multiple times and with different sets of dependencies. npm's shrinkwrap file is designed to reflect the `node_modules` layout created by npm. pnpm cannot create a similar layout, so it cannot respect `npm-shrinkwrap.json`.
+1. `npm-shrinkwrap.json` and `package-lock.json` are ignored.
+Unlike pnpm, npm can install the same `name@version` multiple times and with different sets of dependencies. npm's shrinkwrap file is designed to reflect the `node_modules` layout created by npm. pnpm cannot create a similar layout, so it cannot respect npm's lockfile format.
 2. You can't publish npm modules with `bundleDependencies` managed by pnpm.
 3. Binstubs (files in `node_modules/.bin`) are always shell files not symlinks to JS files.
 The shell files are created to help pluggable CLI apps